-Early morning arrival in Erlian, a weird border town which tried to become a tourist attraction by promoting dinosaurs.
-Fossils have been found here, but the main attractions are the huge kitschy dinosaur models scattered about.
+Early morning arrival in Erlian, a weird border town of Inner Mongolia which tried to become a tourist attraction by promoting dinosaurs.
+Fossils have been found here.

 After leaving our luggage at the station, we’ll head by taxi just outside of town to visit the kissing dinosaurs of Erlian.
 They are the biggest dinosaur statues in the world.

 Head back to Erlian for some exploration of the city

 In the afternoon, we will head to the Dinosaur park of Erlian

 End of tour, with YPT able to arrange further transportation, accommodation and activities all around China and Mongolia.